Petersburg • East • Southeast • West • Monuments • Markers • Facts • Timeline

 Monuments and markers at the Crater:

-A Stupendous Failure wayside marker
+A Stupendous Failure and The Crater wayside markers

 2nd Pennsylvania Heavy Artillery monument